-NEXT GENERATION SERVICES, LLC, 75 LIVINGSTON AVE.
-STE.
-30 94, ROSELAND, NJ C)7068 P: (973) 533-1880 F: (973) 533-1088
+NEXT GENERATION SERVICES, LLC, NJ 07068 P: (973) 5 533-1880 F: (973) 533-1088

 PLEASE INDICATE FUNDING G METHOD: (Check all that a pply.)

-Annual Contribution Transfer Indirect Rollo ver Direct Rollover
+Annual Contribution Transfer Indirect Ro ollover Direct Rollover

-Tax year of Contribution: Transfer from existing IRA.
-Take receipt of the a Rollover from Employer
+Tax year of Contribution: Transfer from existing IRA. ne assets for up to Rollover from Employer

 Please attach deposit coupon.
-Please attach transfer form.
-60 days before redep 0 Sponsored Plan.
+Please attach transfer form. , , edepositing into a Sponsored Plan.
 Please attach

-new retirment plan.
-F rollover form. nease attach rollover form.
+new retirment pla rollover form. un.
+Piedse attach rollover form.

-PLEASE INDICATE BENEFIC
+PLEASE INDICATE BENEFIC CIARIES:

-T LEASE INDICATE BENEFIC list name)
+I, (required to list name) , designate t he person(s) named belo ow as the Primary and/or Contingent

 Beneficiaries of this account.
-A beneficiary s event of my demise, Primary Beneficiaries w Primary Beneficiaries pre-decease me, Contir designated).
-A Primary or Contingent benefi beneficiary does not survive me.
-In such cas hall be deemed to be a Primary Ber ho survive me shall receive the asse- agent Beneficiaries who survive me s ciary's interest and the interest of suc eficiary if the Primary or ets of the account in equi- hall receive the assets of th beneficiary's heirs shall t Contingent box is n- al shares (or in the the account in equa terminate completely specified shares, as designated).
-If all al shares (or in the specified shares, as , in the event that the aforementioned
+A beneficiary s event of my demise, Primary Beneficiaries w Primary Beneficiaries pre-decease me, Contin designated).
+A Primary or Contingent beneficiary beneficiary does not survive me.
+In such cass there are no surviving Primary or Contingent shall be deemed to be a Primary Ber who survive me shall receive the asse- ngent Beneficiaries who survive me s iciary's interest and the interest of suc- es, the share for any remaining Prima neficiary if the Primary ets of the account in hall receive the assets th beneficiary's heirs s ry or Contingent Bene or Contingent box is no equal shares (or in the s of the account in equal hall terminate completely, eficiary shall be increased It selected for said beneficiary.
+In the specified shares, as designated).
+If all shares (or in the specified shares, as in the event that the aforementioned on a pro rata basis.
+In the event that

-there are no surviving Primary or Contingen
+Primary Contingent

+Name SSN

+Address

+City, State, Zip Date of Birth

+Email Phone Share

+If I named a Beneficiary which is a Trust, l understand l must supply a copy or abstract of the Tr rust.

-Primary Contingent CC × 1
+Primary Contingent

 Name

-Address

-City, State, Zip

-Email are

-Primary Contingent understand i must supply a copy or abstract of the trust.

-Name 122 N

-Address
+Address Relationship

-City, State, Zip
+City, State, Zip Date of Birth

 Email

-If I named a Beneficiary which is a Trust, understand I must supply a copy or abstract of the Trust.
+If I named a Beneficiary which is a Trust, l understand I must supply a copy or abstract of the Ir rust.

 Primary Contingent

-Name 122 N
+Name

-Address
+Address 1

-City, State, Zip Da te of Birth
+City, State, Zip

-Email Phone Sha are
+Email Phone Share

-If I named a Beneficiary which is a Trust, understand I must supply a copy or abstract of the Trust.
+l understand I must supply a copy or abstract of the Ir rust.

 Primary Contingent

-Name 122 N
+Name

 Address

-City, State, Zip Da te of Birth
+City, State, Zip

-Email Phone Sha are
+Email Phone an abatwaat of the Tu Share

-If I named a Beneficiary which is a Trust, i understand I must supply a copy or abstract of the Trust.
+If I named a Beneficiary which is a Trust, i understand i must supply a copy or abstract of the Ir UST.

-ACCOUNT OWNER SIGNATI JRE:
+ACCOUNT OWNER SIGNATI URE:

-I understand that I may change or add be istrator for Next Generation Trust Comp Signature of Participant oany.
-Next Generation Services is located at 75 Livingston Ave.
-Ste 304, Ros eland, NJ 07068.
+I understand that I may change or add be istrator for Next Generation Trust Comp bany.
+Next Generation Services is located at 75 Living ston Ave.
+Ste 304, Rose eland, NJ 07068.

 Signature of Participant

 SPOUSAL CONSENT: (Only red

-This section is to be completed if your lease Beneficiary with 100% share. gai residence is in a Community Pi roperty state and your s spouse has not bee en designated as your Primary
+This section is to be completed if your le Beneficiary with 100% share. . , , ,

-I, (name of spouse) here by approve the abo ove beneficiary designation.
+l, (name of spouse) h ereby approve the abo ve beneficiary designation.